StarfieldGeometryBridge/StarfieldGeometryBridge.github.io/content/docs/tips/nif.md

 ### What is internal geometry?
 Internal geometry is a mesh but inside the nif file itself.
 Most of the vanilla nif files are the opposite: they link to the mesh by specific path, having the mesh stored externally.

+Internal geometry is known to cause isses with headparts.

 ### Where are nif files?
 Vanilla nif files are located in [.ba2 archives](/docs/tips/archives/) that have `Meshes` in the archive name.
 Nif files are located specifically inside the `meshes` folder.